 If you're a non-US author and you've noticed your royalty checks don't match your numbers online, it's most likely because a withholding tax has been implemented--30% on average.
 But there's a solution.

 2. I had Smashwords send me a letter stating I was selling my books through them.
 You need one letter only from one distributor, and when I asked Amazon they were completely uncooperative and refused to send me the letter.
-UPDATE: Createspace is also great about sending the letter you need, if you deal with them.
-You just need one letter from one retailer.

 3. I filled out the W-7 form at the Agent's office, he photocopied my passport and he sent these out along with the letter from Smashwords (who are aweseome about giving letters).